dotnet/docs/docs/orleans/migration-guide.md

 `SimpleMessageStreams` (also called SMS) was removed in 7.0.
 SMS had the same interface as <xref:Orleans.Providers.Streams.PersistentStreams?displayProperty=fullName>, but its behavior was very different, since it relied on direct grain-to-grain calls.
 To avoid confusion, SMS was removed, and a new replacement called <xref:Orleans.BroadcastChannel?displayProperty=fullName> was introduced.

-`BroadcastChannel` only supports implicit subscription and can be a direct replacement in this case.
+`BroadcastChannel` only supports implicit subscriptions and can be a direct replacement in this case.
 If you need explicit subscriptions or need to use the `PersistentStream` interface (for example you were using SMS in tests while using `EventHub` in production), then `MemoryStream` is the best candidate for you.

 `BroadcastChannel` will have the same behaviors as SMS, while `MemoryStream` will behave like other stream providers.
 Consider the following Broadcast Channel usage example: